tamccullough/python-flask-nft-metadata/README.md

 [OpenSea Metadata API Python](https://github.com/ProjectOpenSea/metadata-api-python)

 ### About

-It is still a;
+It is still a...

-Very simple sample Python Flask app for serving the ERC721 metadata for a collection of items.
+very simple sample Python Flask app for serving the ERC721 metadata for a collection of items.

 ## Requirements